NVIDIA-NeMo/Run/docs/guides/ray.md

 ```

 ### Tips for DGX Cloud Lepton users
-* This assumes the [DGX Cloud Lepton CLI](https://docs.nvidia.com/dgx-cloud/lepton/reference/cli/get-started/) is installed and has beeb authenticated.
+* This assumes the [DGX Cloud Lepton CLI](https://docs.nvidia.com/dgx-cloud/lepton/reference/cli/get-started/) is installed and has been authenticated.

 ## 5. API reference cheat-sheet